medvedevgroup/SibeliaZ/README.md

 Compilation and installation
 ============================
+The easiest way to install SibeliaZ is to use [bioconda](bioconda.github.io).
+If it is properly installed and configured, you can run:

+	conda install sibeliaz

-To compile the code, you need recent installations of the following software (Linux only):
+Alternatively, you can compile the code yourself.
+To do s, you need recent installations of the following software (Linux only):

 * Git
 * CMake